Vyasa Vedanta

 Sutras” means aphorisms.

-It’s time we come together as a community to explore Unity Consciousness in depth and make this understanding a practical framework from which to experience the greatest expression of Unity in the dynamic times in which we find ourselves.
+It’s time we come together as a community to explore in-depth the subject of Unity Consciousness and make this understanding a practical framework from which to experience the greatest expression of Unity in the dynamic times in which we find ourselves.

 Our course will be called Vyasa Vedanta, Vyasa being the name of the great master of our tradition, who is also my spiritual namesake.
 Vyasanand means “the bliss of Vyasa,” and a name I was given for my mastery over the subject of Vyasa’s cognitions.